-Native apps: these are apps written using a dedicated programming language specific to the platform they’re being developed for.
-A few examples are: Objective-C or Swift for iOS, and Java for Android.
-A native mobile app is installed directly on a smartphone and can sometimes work with no internet connectivity depending on the nature of the app.
+Native Apps: these are apps written using a dedicated programming language specific to the platform they’re being developed for.
+A few examples are: Objective-C or Swift for iOS and Java for Android.
+A native mobile app is installed directly onto a smartphone and can sometimes work with no internet connectivity depending on the nature of the app.
 Facebook and Instagram are well known native apps.
-React Native is an open-source mobile application framework created by Facebook, Inc. It is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Web, Windows and UWP, by enabling developers to use React along with native platform capabilities.
-Native Apps are stored within the local storage on the devices.
+React Native is an open-source mobile application framework created by Facebook, Inc. It is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Web, Windows and UWP by enabling developers to use React along with native platform capabilities.
+Native apps are stored within the local storage on the devices.

 Hybrid Apps: a good way to describe these are as a mobile app that contains a web view, so an isolated browser instance which allows a web application to run nested inside a native app, using a kind of wrapper.
 The wrapper can communicate, with the benefit that web applications can run on a mobile device and have access to the device, such as the camera or GPS features.
 This works via third party tools which are not part of the official iOS or Android platforms, for example Apache Cordova.
 When a hybrid app is built, it gets compiled, transforming the web application into a native application.
 Hybrid apps are stored within the local storage of the device.

 Given the complexity of the mobile testing world, it makes total sense to call upon the expertise of a Testing Services Provider as they can offer huge benefits, such as test automation, saving money and time by leveraging a wealth of expertise from a long standing tried and tested brand.